chunksnbits/store.pouchdb/README.md

 playlist.store();  // Updates the first track, but causes no new revision for the playlist
 ```

-## Store.hasOne
+## Store.hasOne(:property [,:store])<a name="properties-has-one"></a>

 Defines a one-to-one relation for the store.

+* Provide a store argument if the name of the property and the name of the store do not match.
+* The store argument can be be either as string with the name of the store or [store](#store) instance.
+* If you want to nest associations deeper than one level you must provide each store argument as a [store](#store) instance

 Use the hasOne relation to keep the associated items as separate entities, that can be loaded independently from each other, e.g., for usage in different modules.

-* Provide a store argument if the name of the property and the name of the store do not match.
-* The store argument can be be either as string with the name of the store or [store](#Store) instance.
-* If you want to nest associations deeper than one level you must provide each store argument as a [store](#Store) instance

 ### Example